ceimerrudis/witches_garden/README.rst

 In the game you drag and drop seeds, uproot plants by clicking the shovel then clicking a plant, and undo any actions done this turn by clciking the blue arrow.
 To end turn click the hourglass button.
-Thai aim of the game is to get the highest possible score.
+Thai aim of the game is to get the highest possible score in 30 turns.